Jacklu0831/UpSampler/README.md

 ### Stage 1 - Building

 Being one of the newer applications of GAN when GAN is one of the newer neural architecture in the first place, resources on SRGAN was limited.
 Thankfully, the [original paper](https://arxiv.org/abs/1609.04802) was very informative and was a pleasant read.
-For the model architecture, I mainly constructed the model from the original paper and experimented with the number of residual blocks and the loss functions.
+For the model architecture, I mainly constructed the model from the original paper and experimented with the number of residual blocks and the loss functions (used BCE with tweaks).

 Redirect to [Background Section](#Background-+-the-Math) for detailed explanation of the architecture components and how they come together with visuals.
 For details on the parameters I used, I made a pretty neat list of them in `parameters.txt`.
 I also am quite fond of TF's format for model summary, so I put them in `model_summary.txt` to keep the Jupyter/Colab notebooks short.